sevagh/freemusicdemixer.com/web/vs-spleeter.md

 title: "Music Demixer vs. Spleeter: Which stem separation tool is best?"
 ---

-# Music Demixer vs. Spleeter: Which stem separation tool is best?
+# Music Demixer vs. Spleeter: which stem separation tool is best?

 Our site, Music Demixer (aka <https://freemusicdemixer.com>), is a web-based tool that uses the cutting-edge Demucs AI model to separate music into stems.